Skip to content

 Attribute STEELFIX REGULAR STEELFIX FLEX DACHFIX STEEL DACHFIX POINT DACHFIX RESIST FASERFIX KS RECYFIX PRO

-Load frequency 3 out of 5 2 out of 5
+Load frequency Load frequency: 3 out of 6 Load frequency: 2 out of 6

-Load dynamics 3 out of 5 2 out of 5
+Load dynamics Load dynamics: 3 out of 6 Load dynamics: 2 out of 6

-Materials of the lower parts Galvanised or stainless steel Stainless steel, galvanised steel, corten steel Galvanised or stainless steel Galvanised or stainless steel Recycled composite Fibre-reinforced concrete Polypropylene (PP), 100 % recycled composite
+Materials of the lower parts Materials of the lower parts: Galvanised or stainless steel Materials of the lower parts: Stainless steel, galvanised steel, corten steel Materials of the lower parts: Galvanised or stainless steel Materials of the lower parts: Galvanised or stainless steel Materials of the lower parts: Recycled composite Materials of the lower parts: Fibre-reinforced concrete Materials of the lower parts: Polypropylene (PP), approx 93 % recycled composite*

 Galvanised steel or stainless steel angle housing with 20 x 20 mm insertion depth